Bunlong/olive/README.md

     $ gem install olive

 ## Usage
-If you want to set content for view by controller:
+Assume we want to set page title for each page.

 In posts_controller.rb: